Vampyrius

-Rhacophorus vampyrus (Vampyrius vampyrus) is a medium-sized species of flying frogs endemic to Vietnam.
-It is found in Southern Vietnam, and is not known to be found in other places globally.
+Vampyrius vampyrus is a medium-sized species of flying frogs endemic to Vietnam.
+It is found in southern Vietnam, and is not known to be found in other places globally.
 It Is in the kingdom Animalia, phylum Chordata, and class Amphibia.
-Along with this, it is in the order Anura, family Rhacophoridae, and it is the only member of the genius Vampyrus.
+Along with this, it is in the order Anura, family Rhacophoridae, and it is the only member of the genus Vampyrus.
 It is also known as the vampire tree frog or the vampire flying frog because of the presence of a pair of fang-like hooks in the mouth of the tadpoles.
-Its Vietnamese name is Ếch cây ma cà rồng.

 It is found in montane evergreen forests at 1470–2004 m.
 The frog is adapted to arboreal living with webbings of feet that allow it to glide between trees.
 These webbed feet give the name "flying" to the common name vampire flying frog, as the frog glides between trees it appears to be flying.

 Rhacophorus vampyrus and Vampyrius vampyrus are used interchangeably between academic articles.

 Taxonomy

 The first specimen was discovered in 2008 by Jodi Rowley of the Australian Museum at Sydney, Australia, and her student Le Thi Thuy Duong from Ho Chi Minh City University of Science.
 After collecting more specimens in 2009 and 2010, her team described the new species as Rhacophorus vampyrus in the journal Zootaxa in 2010.
-In 2012, the species was classified as Rhacophorus calcaneus john cena is a adult frog; however, in 2014 the species was reclassified as R. vampyrus through phylogenic research.
+In 2012, the species was classified as Rhacophorus calcaneus due to the morphology of adult frogs; however, in 2014 the species was reclassified as R. vampyrus through phylogenic research.
 In 2021, a phylogenetic study found the species to fall far outside Rhacophorus, and instead be the sister genus to Gracixalus; for this reason, it was reclassified into the new genus Vampyrius.
 This classification is accepted by Amphibian Species of the World, but has not been followed by AmphibiaWeb.
 This disagreement among scientists contributes to why this article uses Rhacophorus vampyrus and Vampyrius vampyrus interchangeably.
 Rhacophorus vampyrus is in the family of Rhacophoridae, found throughout Africa, Southeast Asia, China, Taiwan, Japan, the Greater Sunda Islands, and the Philippines, which has approximately 320 species.